 Join a Turtle Walk

 Volunteer led beach walks can be daytime or at night, which gives participants the opportunity to see new and fresh nests or see live loggerheads actually nesting, depositing the eggs, covering the nest and returning to the water.
-On Florida’s east coast, they are usually held in the evenings after 8:00 pm under moon lit skies.
-Tours are usually limited to small groups and preceded by an educational overview and discussion of sea turtles.
+On Florida’s east coast, they are usually held in the evenings after 8:00 pm.
+Tours are limited to small groups and preceded by an educational overview and discussion of sea turtles.
 A few of the programs include “turtle hatchling” evenings where participants can see the newly hatched babies crawl from the nest down to the water's edge.

 The majority of organized turtle walks are on Florida’s Atlantic coast with 80% found between New Smyrna Beach and Boca Raton.
 The intense geographical density of the nesting activity creates more opportunities to see a turtle creating a nest.
-Most walks are June through July and all require advance reservations.
+Most walks are held June through July and all require advance reservations often filling quickly.
 Some walks will charge a donation or fee.

 Many of the organizations that host sea turtle walks are small and volunteer driven, and it is best to call by phone to discuss availability.

-Don't forget, the best way to get your space is calling by phone well in advance.
-With the exception of a few organizations, most of the websites won't share very much about the walks.
+Don't forget, the best way to get your space is calling by phone well in advance or if applicable, checking the organization's website.

 Usually the evening tour starts at a nature center or facility with a film overview while certified volunteer scouts are searching the beaches for nesting loggerheads.
 The volunteer then radios the group to join him/her for the nesting turtle beach viewing.